danielegiulianini/qu-bft/README.md

 - Git
 - Docker

-To ease the deployment of command line demo app a Dockerfile is provided.
+To ease the deployment of the command line demo app a Dockerfile is provided.
 Therefore, to use it:

 1. clone the repo into the desired folder: